Joystream/substrate-module-template/README.md

 Since there isn't yet a stable substrate release we are still using a commit hash when referencing the dependencies on substrate packages in Cargo.toml.
 The same commit hash should be used in the runtime library.
 Eventually when a stable API is reached we can move to using version numbers and get dependencies from published crates on crates.io

-Consuming the module in a substrate runtime:
-Here is a [sample PR](https://github.com/joystream/substrate-runtime-joystream/) for how to use the module in the Joystream runtime.
+Here is a [sample PR](https://github.com/Joystream/substrate-runtime-joystream/pull/57) for how to use the module in the Joystream runtime.

 Rust docs can be viewed by running: